openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 Cons:
 - Without compression is weights as much as data dir

-### TODO: Symlinking live data to specific deployment data
+### TODO: Symlinking live data to specific commit data

 ### TODO: Executing pre-run as part of run (aka why is pre-run separate systemd unit)